Sphereon-Opensource/OID4VC-demo/documents/overview.md

 And many more open-source libraries.
 You can use this demo for showcasing VCI abilities as well as SIOP-OID4VP abilities.

-In this document we're going to show you step by step what you have to do to setup your own VCI demo.
+In this document we're going to show you step by step what you have to do to set your own VCI demo up.
-Note that in order for you to setup a VCI demo and actually receive a credential, you need to have an SSI compatible wallet.
+Note that in order for you to set a VCI demo up and actually receive a credential, you need to have an SSI compatible wallet.
 Here is a list of wallet's with such capabilities:
+//TODO: complete this list
 - Sphereon

-//TODO: complete this list

 A scenario for fetching a credential.
 Note that since the process is dynamic, your setup might be a little different, but the main parts will stay the same.